SV

 Correct Answer: B. Glucose

 The passage explains that glucose is produced during photosynthesis and serves as the primary energy source for plants.
 Plants convert this glucose into other compounds like starch for storage.
-Mastering this concept helps in solving grammar-based questions in competitive examinations like SSC and banking exams.
+Mastering this concept helps in solving grammar-based questions in competitive.

 5